Manoj Kumar Prajapati

 Manoj Kumar Prajapati is an Indian professor, politician, and a member of the 18th Uttar Pradesh Assembly from the Hamirpur Assembly constituency of Hamirpur district.
 He is a member of the Bharatiya Janata Party.

 Early life

 Prajapati was born on 3 July 1978 in Hamirpur, Uttar Pradesh, to a Hindu family of Shivcharan Prajapati.
 He married Prachi Chakraborty in 1985, and they have two children.

 Education

-He completed his education with a Doctor of Philosophy at Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, in 2005.
+He completed his education with a Doctor of Agriculture at Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, in 2005.